-Legal & Governance

-Responsible lecturer: Mr. F.A.M.
-Hobma

-Course code: AR8002TU

-Period: 1

-ECTS: 7

-Course description:

-This course holds two pa arts: a legal part and a governance part.

-many legal issues lik involved in the plan discussed.
-Main top procurement law, ar ning and construction of buildings and infrastructure is surrounded by e procurement, contracts, permits etcetera; the main legal aspects ning and construction of works of civil engineering nature will be ics include: contract law, Dutch and FIDIC conditions, European and Dutch rbitration and dispute review, planning law, European environmental law, lanning Act, land assembly, permits; the themes will be illustrated using and and abroad.
+Legal & Governance Responsible lecturer: Mr. F.A.M.
+Hobma Course code: AR8002TU Period: 1 ECTS: 7 Course description: This course holds two parts: a legal part and a governance part.
+Legal part: the planning and construction of buildings and infrastructure is surrounded by many legal issues like procurement, contracts, permits etcetera; the main legal aspects involved in the planning and construction of works of civil engineering nature will be discussed.
+Main topics include: contract law, Dutch and FIDIC conditions, European and Dutch procurement law, arbitration and dispute review, planning law, European environmental law,

-The governance part t is about actors in construction industry and their behaviour: networks.

-The governance part is about actors in construction industry and their behaviour; networks, markets, hierarchy, public private partnerships.
+- the Infrastructure Planning Act, land assembly, permits; the themes will be illustrated using real cases from Holland and abroad. - The governance part is about actors in construction industry and their behaviour; networks, markets, hierarchy, public private partnerships.